|

 societies, the differences between narrative knowledge and scientific knowledge, the ways in which knowledge are legitimated

 and sold and the social changes that will take place in the future.
+In The Postmodern Condition Lyotard observed that during the last forty years,

 the leading sciences and technologies have become increasingly concerned with language: theories of linguistics, problems